Origina44/Origina44/README.md

 - 📞 i don't accept e-mails or phone calls!
 - 😄 The xsoft os is a secure os in Batch file language!
 - 📁 i am very very good at batch file!
-- 👍🏼 if you liked the projects i made,    you can star them! you don't need to pay. i'm not asking for them. if you want to star you can!
+- 👍🏼 if you liked the projects i made,Follow me and star! you can do this if you want.
 - ⚡️ Fun fact: did you know there are more than 1000 lines of code in Data.bat?
 (The xsoft run file is data.bat!)